-Lieutenant Colonel "Steve" Ritchie was the US Air Force's only pilot ace of the Vietnam War.
-Born in North Carolina in 1942, he graduated from the US Air Force Academy in 1964.
-He then attended Undergraduate Pilot Training in Texas where he finished first in his class.
-After an F-104 Starfighter tour, Ritchie transitioned to the F-4 Phantom.
-He served his first combat tour in 1968 at Da Nang Air Base, Vietnam, flying with the 366th Tactical Fighter.
-During this assignment, he flew the first F-4 "Fast FAC" (Forward Air Controller) mission in Southeast Asia.
-Following a stateside tour as a Fighter Weapons School instructor, Ritchie volunteered for a second tour in Southeast Asia and, in 1972, was reassigned to the 555th "Triple Nickel " Tactical Fighter Squadron at Udorn, Thailand.
+Brigadier General “Steve” Ritchie is the U.S. Air Force’s only pilot ace of the Vietnam War.
+Born in North Carolina in 1942, he graduated from the U.S. Air Force Academy in 1964.
+He then attended undergraduate pilot training in Texas where he finished first in his class.
+His first assignment was flying the Lockheed F-104 Starfighter , from which he transitioned to the McDonnell Douglas F-4 Phantom II .
+He served his first combat tour in 1968 at Da Nang Air Base, Vietnam, flying with the 366th Tactical Fighter Wing.
+During this assignment, he flew the first F-4 “Fast FAC” (Forward Air Controller) mission in Southeast Asia.